darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 ---

-**Note:** When using the highlight reconstruction included with the [_filmic rgb_](./filmic-rgb.md) module it may be useful to disable _highlight reconstruction_ so that filmic has more information to work with.
+**Note:** When using the highlight reconstruction included with the [_filmic rgb_](./filmic-rgb.md) module it may be useful to disable the _highlight reconstruction_ module so that filmic has more information to work with.

 ---